 Trust is the firm belief in the ability and strength of someone or something.
 God is the only one I know that I can really trust.
 I have lots of great friends but God is the one constant friend that is always there.

 Col. 1:17 says, “He is before all things and in him all things hold together.”
-(NIV) I wish I would have read this passage years ago to hang on to but what I know now is, it is true.
+(NIV) I wish I would have read this passage years ago to hang on to, but now I know it is true.
 I saw the hand of God hold things together when I did not have a clue how I would balance taking care of both of my parents, work, be a mother to my children and wife to my husband.
 Step by step, God walked me through that time of uncertainty and trial and held all things together for me.
-The phone call from the doctor was 11 years ago and I grew in trusting God.
+The phone call from the doctor was 13 years ago and was the soil God use to grow peace and trusting in trusting God in my life.

 My friend, whatever you are going through, marriage difficulty, financial trouble, letting go and starting a new life, loss of a job, God is trustworthy and wants you to take his hand and walk with you.
 There is purpose in your trial and growing in trust reaps a wonderful crop of peace that you have a God given right to enjoy and then give to others.